 Technology has finally advanced enough to where you no longer have to march towards the big door of an airplane and step out into the atmosphere to earn your flying stripes.
 No planes and no parachutes, here!

 Indoor skydiving involves a vertical chamber (imagine a massive silo with windows) that has the most powerful fans you’ve ever seen, blowing lots of air into the tunnel from below.
-All you have to do is fall into it and take flight!
+All you have to do is lean into the airflow and take flight!
 If you’re interested in the SkyVenture technology behind this engineering marvel, read more about how our wind tunnel works.

 If you’re ready to give indoor skydiving a try, there’s no better place to experience the thrill of flight than Paraclete XP.
-With one of the largest wind tunnels in the world, we’ve been providing world class indoor skydiving in Fayetteville, NC since 2008.
-Check out the video below to see what we’re all about!
+With one of the largest wind tunnels in the world, we’ve been providing world-class indoor skydiving in Fayetteville, NC since 2008.

 This is the best part… nearly anyone!
 When jumping from an airplane, individuals must be at least 18 years of age.
 This isn’t the case with indoor skydiving.
 We routinely host entire families starting at age 3 through 93 and beyond!
 Participants need to be in generally good health with a reasonable fitness level to experience indoor skydiving.
-Please note, there is a weight restriction of 250 pounds.
-If weighing more than 250lbs, please contact us directly as exceptions can be made under specific circumstances.
+Please note, there is a weight restriction of 250 pounds (if you weigh more than 250 lbs, please contact us directly as exceptions can be made under specific circumstances).

 Indoor skydiving isn’t like anything you’ve experienced before, so there will be some training involved.
 We don’t want anyone to feel rushed, so it’s important you arrive 45 minutes prior to your scheduled flight time!
 Once arriving, you’ll get checked in and complete some light paperwork.
 From there, it’s off to the classroom to learn the basics of body flight and how to be stable in the wind tunnel!
 At the completion of training, it will be time for gear up!
 You’ll put on an awesome jumpsuit, a helmet and goggles.
 If you’ve got long hair, plan to bring a hair tie as hair has a tendency to blow everywhere in our life-sized blow dryer!